laneboysrc/rc-headless-transmitter/documents/architecture.md

 ### Hardware inputs

-In the old 27MHz AM car transmitters, the servo pulse decreases ... when the steering is turned CCW (left)
-... when the throttle is pushed forward and increases
-... when the steering is turned CW (right)
-... when the throttle is pushed towards brake/reverse

 Some, or all, *PCB inputs* are connected to control devices such as sticks, pots or switches in a particular transmitter.
 We refer to those as *Hardware inputs*.
 There is a 1:1 relationship between a *Hardware inputs* and a *PCB inputs*.
 A *Hardware input* narrows down the *PCB input* type to one of the following: